Florida, Buenos Aires: Education

 The area had a German school, Rudolf-Steiner-Schule.

+La Salle Florida, a catholic school, it provides all early childhood, primary, secondary and tertiary education.

 Sports

 Florida Este is home to the Club Atlético Platense, established in 1905, which hosts a wide range of sports.
 Their football team plays in the AFA.
 Platense's home ground is Estadio Ciudad de Vicente López.

 Another club in the neighborhood is Sportivo Balcarce, which played in Primera División in the 1920s.